is a dark fantasy novel from 2010 and the second publication from American writer Joe Hill

 - Held Gaze: Merrin first catches Ig's attention in church by flashing light in his face so he'll look up and see her staring at him.

-- I Want My Beloved to Be Happy: Ig finds a letter from Merrin explaining their break up.
-She's dying of the cancer that killed her sister and pushed him away to spare him the pain.
-She hopes he'd find love and a family elsewhere because she wants the best for him.
+- I Want My Beloved to Be Happy: Ig eventually finds a letter from Merrin explaining their breakup.
+She's dying of the same kind of cancer that killed her sister, and decided to push him away to spare him the pain of watching her die slowly and horribly.
+She hopes he'd find another girl and move on before realizing the truth..

 - Jerk with a Heart of Jerk: Lee Tourneau